Top of the page

 Bleeding a lot is the main symptom of von Willebrand disease.
 How severe the bleeding is will be different for each person.

 When the disease is more severe, you may also have:

 Von Willebrand disease can be hard to diagnose.
 Some people who have mild von Willebrand disease bleed about the same amount as other people do.
 You may not notice any symptoms until you bleed a lot after an injury, dental procedure, or surgery.

 Your doctor will ask you how often and how much you bleed.
-If your doctor thinks you may have a problem with clotting, he or she may suggest:
+If your doctor thinks you may have a problem with clotting, your doctor may suggest:

 Treatment depends on the type of von Willebrand disease you have, how much you bleed, and your risk for heavy bleeding.

 If you have von Willebrand disease, you most likely will need to take extra care to treat and prevent bleeding episodes.
 Avoid NSAIDs and blood thinners.
 Try to stay at a healthy weight and keep active.
-This helps prevent bleeding into muscles and joints.
+This helps keep your muscles and joints healthy.
 Avoid sports or activities where injury and bleeding are likely, such as football and hockey.